Estate Planning Attorney in Denver

 A power of attorney is used during those moments in life when it is necessary to get a trusted confidant to act on your behalf.
 By detailing how you want matters regarding your health and finances handled in the event of an emergency, you are sparing your family and friends the unpleasant task of making such decisions in a stressful time.
 If you need help drafting a power of attorney, consult Lewis & Matthews for advice about your individual situation.
 There are certain requirements you need to fulfill in order to properly execute any type of power of attorney.

-Call Lewis & Matthews, P.C. today in order to consult with us regarding your estate planning needs.
+Call Lewis & Matthews, P.C. today to consult with an experienced estate planning attorney so that you and your family are placed on the right track.